redawl/redawl/README.md

 ### - 🔭 I’m currently working on ...

 Too many things to count.
 Generally:
+- Golang!
+- Fyne UI toolkit
 - Hardware Hacking
-- React Frontend/Spring-boot backend web design
-- Privacy/Security understanding
-- Financial Literacy
 - ...

 ### - 📫 How to reach me: ...